The Conjuring: The Devil Made Me Do It: Plot

-In 1981, demonologists Ed and Lorraine Warren document the exorcism of 8-year-old David Glatzel, attended by his family, his sister Debbie, her boyfriend Arne Johnson, and Father Gordon in Brookfield, Connecticut.
-During the exorcism, Arne invites the demon to enter his body instead of David's.
-Ed witnesses the demon transport itself from David's body to Arne's while he suffers from a heart attack and is taken to a hospital in an unconscious state.
+In 1981, demonologists Ed and Lorraine Warren document the exorcism of 8-year-old David Glatzel, attended by his family, his older sister Debbie, her boyfriend Arne Johnson, and Father Gordon in Brookfield, Connecticut.
+In an attempt to save the little boy, Arne invites the demon to enter his body instead of David's.
+Ed witnesses the demon enter Arne just as the demon causes Ed to suffer a heart attack.

-The following month, Ed wakes up at the hospital and reveals to Lorraine that he witnessed the demon enter Arne's body.
-She sends the police to the Glatzel household, warning them that a tragedy will occur there.
-Arne and Debbie return to their apartment located above a kennel where Debbie works.
-After feeling unwell, Arne murders his landlord, Bruno Sauls, by stabbing him 22 times due to his demonic possession.
-With the support of the Warrens, his case becomes the first American murder trial to claim demonic possession as a defense, resulting in the beginning of an investigation into David's original possession.
-The Warrens later discover a satanic curse passed on through a witch's totem and meet with Kastner, a former priest who previously dealt with the Disciples of the Ram cult.
-He tells them that an occultist had intentionally left the totem, resulting in the creation of a curse on the Glatzels, causing the possession of David.
+The following month, Ed wakes up at the hospital and reveals that he witnessed the demon enter Arne.
+After hallucinating a demonic entity attacking him, Arne murders his landlord by stabbing him 22 times.
+With the support of the Warrens, his case becomes the first American murder trial where demonic possession is claimed as a defense.
+The Warrens discover a witch's totem in the Glatzel home, through which a satanic curse is passed.
+Kastner, a former priest who had studied the Disciples of the Ram cult, tells them that an occultist had intentionally left the totem, resulting in a curse on the Glatzels and David's possession.

-The Warrens travel to Danvers, Massachusetts, to investigate the death of Katie Lincoln, who was also stabbed 22 times.
-Detectives had found a totem at the home of Katie's friend Jessica, who is missing.
-Lorraine initiates a vision to recreate the murder and discovers that Jessica had stabbed Katie while possessed before jumping to her death off of a cliff, which allows detectives to recover her body.
-The Warrens travel to the funeral home where her body rests, and Lorraine touches the corpse's hand to help find the location of the occultist.
-Lorraine, in a vision, witnesses the occultist attempting to have Arne kill himself but stops her just in time.
-Lorraine is threatened by the occultist and she tells Ed that the connection works both ways.
+When the Warrens receive notice that detectives from Danvers, Massachusetts found a similar totem in the death of Katie Lincoln, who was also stabbed 22 times, they travel there.
+The totem was found at the home of Katie's friend Jessica, who is missing.
+Lorraine learns through a vision that Jessica had murdered Katie while possessed before jumping to her death, which allows detectives to recover her body.
+She also witnesses the occultist attempting to make Arne kill himself but stops her, causing the occultist to become aware of the Warrens' presence.